-Our work provides each node this required capability information in a proactive manner with a structural regularity for all different paths passing through, saving the cost and delay of reconstituting the probing process in the reactive model (e.g., [11]).
+Our work provides each node this required capability information in a proactive manner with a structural regularity for all different paths passing through, saving the cost and delay of reconstituting the probing process in the reactive model (e.g., [9]).
 However, the neighborhood connections at each node are of irregular structure.
 A relay node will have different successor candidates, as well as their availability under the impact of local minima, every time when its relative location to the destination changes.
-Consider the availability status of node $u_2$ in Fig. 1. $s_2$ wishes to send a report to the base while the $s_1 - d_1$ transmission is in progress.
-The transmission from $u_1$ to the base is blocked by the mountain territory, and any routing reaching $u_3$ will encounter the transmission of $s_1 - d_1$ , causing signal collisions. $u_1$ and $u_3$ are stuck nodes. $u_2$ must be excluded from the access of the routing because its succeeding paths of progressive routing will all be blocked by stuck nodes.
-However, when the routing $u_1 - s_2$ is initiated instead of $s_2 - d_2$ , the access of $u_2$ must be allowed because of the availability of the path $u_1 - u_2 - s_2$ .
-Those existing methods (e.g., [11], [19]) in the reactive model require to collect the information from the entire network in an ondemand manner to ensure the node capability.
+Consider the availability status of node u_3 in Fig. 1.
+In the routing from s to d, using node u_1 will cause the routing to be blocked at node u_4 , which is called a stuck node.
+In this case, not only the stuck node u_4 , but also its nearby nodes u_1 , u_3 , and u_4 must be excluded from the access of the routing because their succeeding paths are blocked.
+However, when the routing from u_7 to u_4 is initiated, the access of u_3 must be allowed to keep the routing progressive.
+Those existing methods (e.g., [9, 11]) in the reactive model require to collect the information from the entire network in an ondemand manner to ensure the node capability.
 They face the problem of delay and cost in reconstituting the information for each newly initiated routing.
-Existing proactive models (e.g., boundary model [7] and convex area model [2], [5], [6]) are not precise enough to catch such a dual role of node in each case.
+Exiting proactive models (e.g., boundary model [6] and convex area model [2, 4, 5]) are not precise enough to catch such a dual role of node in each case.
 Even though many nodes become capable to successfully forward the packet in progressive routing, they will still be disabled from the consideration of routing decision as well as their communication ability.